Jessicavazm/Terminalapp_JessicaVaz/README.md

 - Option number 3 (Remove note):
     - Function `remove_note` first calls function `load_notes_json` from file_operation module and assigns value variable `notes`. `If not` checks if `notes` is empty, if it evaluates to true it prompts the user to add a note first and `return` ends the function and goes back to main mene otherwise function `view_notes` is called and displays list of notes.

     - Loop `while True` runs until user enters a valid input or decides to exit.
 User input is stored in variable `i`.
 If first checks if `i` value equals to `exit`, condition becomes true and program breaks the execution.
 Variable `i` converts user input to integer and assign values back to variable `i`.
 If `i` is =>1 and <= items in the notes list , function `pop` removes note using (i - 1) -1 is necessary note items are displayed with index 1 instead of 0.
-Function `save_notes_json` is called to update changes and afterwards a confirmation message is displayed and function `view_notes` is called so user can see changes made to their note app.
+Function `save_notes_json` is called to update changes and afterwards a confirmation message is displayed and function `view_notes` is called so user can see changes made to their note app, if note app is empty, app prompts user to add a new note.
 Program exits to main function after this. `Else` statement is called if the statement above wasn't called and index number was out of the range, it displays a message indicating to user index number is wrong and to check index which is displayed next to printed notes.

     - `ValueError` catches wrong values passed to function and `exception` catches any possible error that might occur in the execution process.